 Ditch the Lawn Service

 New homeowners may think that they don’t have time for yard maintenance, but you can be assured that lawn services don’t do anything different that you could do.
 The same fertilizers they use are available at garden centers, and services like aeration are just not absolutely necessary.
 Garden centers will also give you free advice and will walk you through any lawn issues you have.
+Furthermore, they have the most professional equipment, like riding lawn tractor, it’s very expensive if you buy yourself.

 Forget About the Pool

 If you buy a home with a pool, you have bought a place with lots of monthly maintenance needs.
 Every time the pool guy comes out, you will incur costs for cleaning, maintenance and pool chemicals.
 To be safe, your pool has to be regularly tested for proper chlorine levels, and don’t forget about the cost of water that can be very significant in dry southwestern states.
+While robotic pool cleaners are worth the money long term, the initial price range can set people off, so be sure to do your research first!

 No Sun Room